steveoro/goggles_db/README.md

 $> guard
 ```

-Whenever you want to run the full test suite just hit enter on the Guard console.
+Whenever you want to run the full test suite just hit Enter on the Guard console.

 As of Rails 6.0.3, most probably there are issues with the combined usage of Guard & Spring together with the new memory management modes in Rails during the Brakeman checks.
 Sometimes class reloading is prevented and the `brakeman` plugin for Guard fails to actually notice changes in the source code.
 The checks get a re-run but the result doesn't change (if you have actually fixed an issue).
 It could be just a simple mis-configuration or a peculiar use-case in this namespaced Engine: we'll see how this goes as we'll update to future versions of Rails.